saylesss88/nix-book/README.md

 [![Deploy mdBook to User GitHub Pages](https://github.com/saylesss88/nix-book/actions/workflows/deploy-book.yml/badge.svg?branch=main)](https://github.com/saylesss88/nix-book/actions/workflows/deploy-book.yml)

-A friendly, comprehensive guide to mastering Nix and NixOS.
+A friendly, comprehensive guide to mastering Nix and NixOS. 👋 Welcome!
+If you find this useful, please consider leaving a star!
-👋 Welcome!

 Welcome to my personal journey and guide through the Nix ecosystem!
 This "book" aims to be a practical and understandable resource for anyone looking to dive